Visionary, Author, President & Co-Founder

 Joy has dual Bachelor of Science degrees in Marketing and General Business and Management from the University of Maryland College Park (UMCP).
 Joy was the co-founder and marketing manager for the Blacks In Film Festival at UMCP.
 The festival won Student Union Program Council's "Program of the Year" award in 1997 for program authenticity and participation.
 Joy went on to replicate the festival again in 1998 at the request of the NAACP-UMCP Chapter.

 She was commissioned as a teacher of the Word of God in August 2006.
 On December 15, 2007 Joy accepted God's call upon her life to be an evangelist.
 Joy is president and co-founder of Get Your JOY In The Morning!
 LLC.
 It is not just about finding faith, but to show it is through faith that one finds purpose.
 Joy had to nearly die before understanding her purpose so she knows this motto personally.
 Joy is an award-winning author and speaker, mentors youth, has co-founded organizations, volunteered her time with senior citizens and the homeless.
 She has mentored and assisted six writers to become authors.
 Joy was a contributing writer for a nationally distributed publication called Divine Voice Magazine.
-She is also executive producer/writer of a documentary film coming late 2017.
+She is also executive producer/writer of a documentary film.
+Joy is also the writer, executive producer and director of the stage play, Broken Pieces: Some Family Wounds Run Generations Deep debuting in May 26-27, 2018.
 Joy has been a guest on radio (including Spirit 1400AM Baltimore, A Radio One Station), TV (including Fox 45 News Baltimore, NBC4 News Washington and WUSA*9 News Washington), and one of three women featured in a short documentary film, The Power of Femininity by Ratliff Events.
-Joy is a member of the Greater Baltimore Cultural Alliance (GBCA).
+Joy is a member of the Greater Baltimore Cultural Alliance (GBCA) and FilmGate Miami.
 She is a supporter and ambassador for Safe Shores, The D.C.
 Children’s Advocacy Center and an active member and ambassador for the National Association of Adult Survivors of Child Abuse (NAASCA).
 Joy writes messages to several hundred people across the U.S., Caribbean, Europe, Africa and Asia.

 About Raiza Bonaparte